Stochastic Compositional Optimization with Compositional Constraints: Stochastic Compositional Optimization under Compositional Expected-Value Constraints

-The above result implies that Algorithm~\ref{alg:02} enjoys the optimal $\cO(\frac{1}{\sqrt{N}})$ convergence rate for the more complicated compositional expected value constrained problems.
-Similar as Algorithm~\ref{alg:01}, Algorithm~\ref{alg:02} is parameter-free so that we can employ it without knowing any of the problem-dependent constants.
-Further, it is worth emphasizing that the primitives $C_{g_1}^2$ and $C_{g_2}^2$ grow in the same order as the number of constraints $m$.
-As pointed out by Remark~\ref{remark:tigher_bound}, by refining the step-sizes as $\eta_t = \frac{5C_{g_1}^2 C_{g_2}^2 \sqrt{N}}{2}$ for $t\leq N$, we can bound the dual sequence by $\EE[\| \lambda_K - \lambda^*\|^2] \leq 2R' e^6$ for some $R'>0$ polynomially dependent on the primitives.
-Consequently, the hidden constant within $\cO(\frac{1}{\sqrt{N}})$ grows \emph{polynomially} in the number of constraints $m$.
-This suggests the efficiency of our algorithm for handling real-world applications with large number of compositional constraints.
+The above result indicates that Algorithm~\ref{alg:02} achieves the optimal $\cO(\frac{1}{\sqrt{N}})$ convergence rate for more complex compositional expected value constrained problems.
+Similar to Theorem~\ref{thm:rate}, the hidden constant within the above $\cO(\frac{1}{\sqrt{N}})$ convergence rate still grows polynomially with the number of constraints $m$, underscoring the efficiency of our algorithm in managing real-world applications that involve a large number of compositional constraints.